 1. Employment opportunities are only growing

-The Bureau of Labor Statistics (BLS), projects 9% employment growth for radiologic technologists in the next 10 years, which is faster than the average growth for all occupations.
+The Bureau of Labor Statistics (BLS), projects 6% employment growth for radiologic technologists from 2022-2032, which is faster than the average growth for all occupations.
 As the baby boomer population ages, conditions such as cancer and Alzheimer’s disease might become more prevalent.
 Medical imaging technology is useful for diagnosing these conditions, among many others, and radiology technologists are needed to assist in the process.

 2. This is not a typical “office job”